 Welcome to David's website

 David G. M. Mitchell received the Ph.D. degree in Electrical Engineering from the University of Edinburgh, United Kingdom, in 2009.
-He is currently an Associate Professor in the Klipsch School of Electrical and Computer Engineering at the New Mexico State University, USA.
+He currently holds the IFT Professorship in Telecommunications and is an Associate Professor in the Klipsch School of Electrical and Computer Engineering at the New Mexico State University, USA.
 He previously held Visiting Assistant Professor and Post-Doctoral Research Associate positions in the Department of Electrical Engineering at the University of Notre Dame, USA.
-He is a Senior Member of the IEEE and his research interests are in the area of digital communications, with emphasis on error control coding and information theory.
-Dr. Mitchell holds 2 U.S. patents and has published over 50 peer-reviewed IEEE journal and conference articles gathering more than 1500 citations.
+He is a Senior Member of the IEEE and his research interests lie in the areas of digital communications, machine learning, and quantum computing, with emphasis on error control coding and information theory.
+Dr. Mitchell holds 3 U.S. patents and has published over 75 peer-reviewed IEEE journal and conference articles gathering more than 1800 citations.
 He received the National Science Foundation CAREER award in 2022, the National Science Foundation's most prestigious award in support of early-career faculty, and the 2019 NMSU Early Career Award for Exceptional Achievements in Creative Scholarly Activity.
 He has received 3 best paper awards and is the recipient of the 2019 New Mexico EPSCoR Mentor Award.
-Dr. Mitchell serves as an Associate Editor for the IEEE Transactions on Information Theory.
+Dr. Mitchell serves as an Associate Editor for the IEEE Transactions on Communications, previously having served as an Associate Editor of the IEEE Transactions on Information Theory.

 Available positions There are several open research positions in our group, including PhD and undergraduate opportunities.
 Please get in touch if you are interested in working in the exciting areas of data compression, machine learning, information theory, or quantum error correction!